Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 Initial spectral types (QSO or non-QSO for our purposes) as well as initial redshifts are determined by RR.
 QN and the \Mgiinospace-emission code are then run as afterburners.
 The outputs of the two afterburners can result either in RR being re-run with adjusted redshift priors, or in the case of the \Mgiinospace-emission code the spectral type being changed to QSO when a broad \Mgiinospace-emission line is detected.
-Notably, the redshift values are always ultimately determined by RR.
+Notably, redshifts are always ultimately determined by RR.
 A more complete overview of the application of these tools to construct quasar catalogs, as well as the verification of the completeness and purity of this approach can be found in \citet{QSOTS}.
-Note that we consider only those spectra that were initially targeted as quasars, and observed during `dark' time observations, in the interest of high purity.
-See \citet{TargetingPaper} for a discussion of the distinction between DESI's bright and dark time programs.
+The resulting catalog has a purity greater than $> 99\%$ and a median redshift of $z=1.72$, with 68\% of quasars having redshifts between $1.07<z<2.46$ \citep{QSOTS}.

-We search these spectra for absorption doublets by first applying a Gaussian smoothing kernel, as described in the {\tt Astropy} documentation \citep{Astropy}.
-Next we estimate a continuum from the flux values of the spectra using a combination of median filters.
+We search these spectra for absorption doublets by first applying a Gaussian smoothing kernel with a standard deviation of two, as described in the {\tt Astropy} documentation \citep{Astropy}.
+This smoothing is performed in order to reduce the effect of noisy regions/pixels on the background quasar continuum we estimate in the following step.
+We estimate this continuum from the smoothed flux values of the spectra using a combination of median filters.
 Specifically we choose to weight the combination of a nineteen and thirty-nine pixel filter such that the contribution of the narrower, nineteen pixel filter, is strongest at low wavelengths, and decreases across the wavelength space, whereas the opposite is true for the thirty-nine pixel filter which contributes to the estimated continuum value most strongly at high wavelengths.

 These pixel values were informed by a preliminary set of \Mgii absorption detected using more rudimentary methods.
 The precise values have been chosen to ensure that the two absorption lines of the \Mgii doublet are cleanly separated into individual absorption lines by the estimated continuum.
 We find that this combination reliably models the broad emission features observed in DESI quasar spectra, but not any narrow absorption features that may be present.
 The choice to effectively broaden the filter at high wavelengths accounts for the broadening of \Mgii systems due to redshift.